-Garland Cove Equine Acupuncture
+Garland Cove Equine

-Garland Cove Equine Acupuncture is a mobile equine integrative veterinary service.
+Garland Cove Equine is a mobile equine integrative veterinary service.
 Dr. Lydia Cox is a fully licensed veterinarian focused on equine alternative therapy and operates by appointment or referral only to offer Traditional Chinese Veterinary Medicine [TCVM].

 Dr. Cox is passionate about her work and offers a wealth of knowledge and experience.